 Feeding: Blue ring octopus feed on small crabs, hermit crabs, and shrimp.
 They use their beaks to make a small hole in the crustacean’s shell into which they spit their venomous saliva to render their prey paralyzed while the blue ring feeds on them.

-Best Dive Sites for Blue Rings
+Best Dive Sites in Lembeh for Blue Ring Octopus

 Like most critters in the Lembeh Strait, blue ring octopus are found at several dive sites and they move around seasonally.
 Dive sites in Lembeh that offer the best habitat for blue rings (and therefore consistently good chances of a sighting) include Goby-a-Crab, Critter Hunt, Pulau Abadi and Tanjung Kusu Kusu.

-Blue Ring Venom and Bites
+Blue Ring Octopus Venom and Bites

 It’s often reported that blue ring octopus are extremely dangerous to humans but that is not so, few people have died from blue ring bites because they are incredibly docile unless provoked.